onlysachd/Credit-Card-Fraud-detection/README.md

 # Credit-Card-Fraud-detection
-It contains only the preprocessing part of credit card fraud detection
+The notebook contains Credit card fraud detection code in python Model is Trained using LogisticRegression, RandomForest and Support Vector Machine